We are so excited that you are joining us for Lobby Day in Frankfort on February 13, 2019. Below is information on what to expect.

 During Meetings– Everyone will introduce themselves.
 Your job is to let your legislator know that you live in their district and that you care about licensing Certified Professional Midwives.
 You can mention more specifically where you live and any community ties you might have (where you go to church, where you went/your kids go to school, where you work, etc), and mention if you have any personal connections to the legislator.
 Use our Lobby Day cheat sheet to help you think about what you want to say.
 Click here for the cheat sheet.

 If the legislator has strong feelings on any point, don’t argue with them, but do calmly state your position.
-If the legislator seems favorable, finish the meeting by asking them to co-sponsor the bill.
+If meeting with a senator who seems favorable, finish the meeting by asking them to co-sponsor the bill.
+Ask House members to support the bill when it reaches the House.
 Be sure to thank them for the meeting before you leave.
 Most meetings will last 10-20 minutes.

 If you have back-to-back meetings, be aware of where your next meeting will take place.